oxctl/calendar-import/README.md

 - Click "+ App", Select "By client ID" from configuration type and add your developer key ID  (it must have been created from if your lti    creation key was successful)
 - Click Add, then install, and you should have a (course management) tool - with the same name as the LTI key
 - This should now appear on the left hand side of the list

+## Sentry

+Application errors are reported using https://sentry.io for this application.
+There are 2 DSNs, one for development and one for production.
+There's no DSN for local development.
+Sentry is setup as early as possible in the application to capture as many errors as possible.